andrewhessler/paint-by-algo/THOUGHTS.md

 I might not mind the current structure.
 It's a reasonable amount of specific.
 I'll at least move it out into `animation/`.

 I guess next is a `Wall`.

+### Time for `Wall`
+I think I'm going to just make it an attribute and then in the future when I decide them at runtime I can have a listener that decorates them appropriately?
+Also probably move End to being part of this `TileType` enum.

+Oh shoot, gonna need collision.
+Well, that'll probably take some time.

+I think I'll do something naive, like if you enter a `Wall` tile, you get knocked back. `CurrentTile` can include the tile type now and `PlayerMovement` can consume it.